Poisoning of Alexander Litvinenko: Initial steps

 Greater London's Metropolitan Police Service Terrorism Unit has been investigating the poisoning and death.
 The head of the Counter-Terrorism Unit, Deputy Assistant Commissioner Peter Clarke, stated the police "will trace possible witnesses, examine Mr. Litvinenko's movements at relevant times, including when he first became ill and identify people he may have met.
 There will also be an extensive examination of CCTV footage."

-The United Kingdom Government COBRA committee met to discuss the investigation.
+The United Kingdom Government COBR committee met to discuss the investigation.
 Richard Kolko from the United States FBI stated "when requested by other nations, we provide assistance" – referring to the FBI now joining the investigation for their expertise on radioactive weapons.
 The Metropolitan Police announced on 6 December 2006 that it was treating Litvinenko's death as murder.
 Interpol also joined the investigation, providing "speedy exchange of information" between British, Russian and German police.

 Polonium trails

 When it became clear that Litvinenko had been poisoned by a radioactive substance, a team of scientists were assembled to investigate how far the contamination had spread; traces of polonium-210 were subsequently found at more than 40 locations in and out of London.
 Detectives discovered three distinct polonium trails at three different dates, which according to the investigation suggests Andrey Lugovoy and Dmitry Kovtun made two failed attempts to administer polonium to Litvinenko before the final and successful one.
 The first attempt took place on 16 October 2006, when Lugovoy and Kovtun met Litvinenko in London; they tried to poison him at an office of Erinys International, a security company, at 25 Grosvenor Street, in Mayfair, and later had lunch with him at the Itsu sushi restaurant in Piccadilly Circus.
 On that occasion the amount of polonium ingested by Litvinenko was far lower than the lethal amount and he survived it, though he had indeed reportedly felt ill.
 Polonium trails left by the pair also started on 16 October; the Erinys boardroom, the Itsu restaurant, and their hotel rooms, at 65-73 Shaftesbury Avenue, were found to be contaminated.

 Apparently, Lugovoy and Kovtun did not fully realize they were handling a radioactive poison.
 Journalist Luke Harding described their behaviour as "idiotic, verging on suicidal"; while handling a leaky container, they stored it in their hotel rooms, used ordinary towels to clean up leaks, and eventually disposed of the poison in the bathroom sink.
 On 17 October, perhaps realizing they contaminated their rooms, they prematurely checked out, moved to another hotel, and left London the next day.

 Another unsuccessful assassination attempt took place on 25 October, when Lugovoy flew to London again.
 He left radioactive traces again in his hotel, Sheraton Park Lane, 58 Grosvenor Street, prior to meeting Litvinenko at the hotel's tearoom, but did not administer the poison, perhaps fearing detection by security cameras in the room.
 He again disposed of the poison via his room's bathroom sink, and left London.